slatedb/slatedb/rfcs/0005-range-queries.md

 `WriteBatch`.
 In other words, range queries will not have snapshot isolation initially.

+When a `Db` or `DbReader` is closed, active iterators will be invalidated.
+This will cause calls to `DbIterator::next` or `DbIterator::seek` to fail with an `InvalidatedIterator` error which indicates that the database was shutdown.

 [RFC-????](https://github.com/slatedb/slatedb/pull/260) proposes transactional
 semantics for SlateDB.
 This relies on a monotonic sequence number which is tagged on each key update.
 Range queries could leverage this sequence number to improve